In this article:

 Therefore, I began to step back and ask myself:

 “Where are all these feelings coming from?
 Why do so many mothers belittle their roles as mothers?
 How had society convinced me and so many others that our worth as women was only in our ability to work outside the sphere of raising our children?”

 I searched my own troubled heart, listened to other moms, and began to read what I could on the topic.

 Most importantly, though, I prayed to Allah for guidance, for I knew that only He could give my heart the comfort it needed.

 Then, only slowly, was the proverbial wool lifted—from both my eyes and my heart.

-However, in the last one fifty years, somewhere along the way between industrialization and the women’s rights movement, the contributions made by a mother to her family took the back seat to those made in other areas of life.
+However, in the last fifty years, somewhere along the way between industrialization and the women’s rights movement, the contributions made by a mother to her family took a back seat to those made in other areas of life.

 The job of creating a home for a child and developing his or her capabilities became equated with “doing nothing” (Crittenden 2001).

 I realized I had been trained by society to see the act of mothering, this noble act that has benefited humanity for centuries, as something trivial that I should be doing on the side, along the way, as an extra, and that my real importance was in how successful I was at other things—work, professional life, and community involvement.Pages: 1 2